rspeer/python-ftfy/README.md

 All the fixes are on by default, but you can pass options to turn them off.

-- If `remove_unsafe_private_use` is True, remove a range of unassigned characters that can crash Python < 3.3.3 via
-  [bug 18183](http://bugs.python.org/issue18183).
-(This fix is off by default on Python 3.4, because it's no longer necessary.)
 - If `fix_entities` is True, consider replacing HTML entities with their equivalent characters.
 However, this never applies to text with a pair of angle brackets in it already; you're probably not supposed to decode